 PMCID: all published articles receive a PMCID

-Bioinformatics and Computational Biology welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Bioinformatics and Computational Biology welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology and Code and Technology Report.

 All manuscripts must be submitted directly to the section Bioinformatics and Computational Biology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.